 You’ll want to evaluate your idea carefully to ensure it is viable.
 With many existing eCommerce businesses (and brick-and-mortar stores) selling online—including some major players that have a stronghold in the market—you will need to be able to differentiate yourself.
 For example, if you’re going to sell dog collars (which means you’ll be competing with the likes of Chewy.com) you will have to figure out a way to demonstrate unique value.

 How Will You Sell Your Products Online?

 Two options to consider include:

-- Set up a shop on an existing marketplace, such as Etsy or Amazon – Advantages include faster entry to the market, more exposure via an expansive network, existing back-end infrastructure.
+- Set up a shop on an existing marketplace, such as Etsy or Amazon – Advantages include faster entry to the market, more exposure via an expansive network, and a solid back-end infrastructure.
 Disadvantages include seller and transactional fees, no control over branding, the clutter of other brands sharing your retail space.

 If you decide to go the route of setting up your own eCommerce website, you’ll need to determine which eCommerce website software platform you will use for your online store.

-I have listed several popular eCommerce platforms you may want to explore below:
+Several popular eCommerce platforms you may want to explore include:

 Considerations when comparing eCommerce platforms: